 Misery in the Third World, frustration in the socialist countries, deception in the West: the main dynamics of the Machine are actually reciprocal discontent and the logic of the lesser evil.
 What can we do?
 Reformist politicians propose to tinker with the Machine, trying to make it more humane and agreeable by using its own mechanisms.
 Political realism tells us to proceed by little steps.
-Thusly, the present micro-electronic revolution is supposed to give us the means for reforms.
+Thusly, the present microelectronic revolution is supposed to give us the means for reforms.
 Misery shall be transformed into mobilization, frustration into activism, and disappointment shall be the basis of a change of consciousness.
 Some of the reformist proposals sound quite good: the twenty-hour work week, the equal distribution of work on eveyone, the guaranteed minimum income or negative income tax, the elimination of unemployment, the use of free time for self-management in towns and neighborhoods, utual self-help, decentralized self-administration in enterprises and neighborhoods, the creation of an "autonomous" sector with low-productivity small-enterprise, investments in middle and soft technologies (also for the Third World), the reduction of private traffic, the conservation of non-renewable energy, no nukes, investment in solar, public transportation systems, less animal protein in our diets, more self-sufficiency for the Third World, the recycling of raw materials, global disarmament, etc. These proposals are reasonable, even realizable, and certainly not extravagances.
-They form more-or-less the official or secret program of the alternativistsocialist-green-pacifist movements in Western Europe, the United States, and other countries.
-Should many of these reforms be realized, the Work Machine would look much more bearable.
-But even having been a low-wage colony for A-deal regions, Eastern Europe became a liability for the Machine.
+They form more-or-less the official or secret program of the alternativist-socialist-greenpacifist movements in Western Europe, the United States, and other countries.
+Should many of these reforms be realized, the ery, there's no way out for the C workers.
+On the other side, they've got the best chances for a new way of life based on self-sufficiency, since industrial and state structures are growing very weak, and many problems (like energy, shelter, even food) are obviously much easier to solve locally than in metropolitan areas.
+But if the C workers as a class try to go back to their villages before the Planetary Work Machine has been dismantled everywhere else, too, they'll be doubly cheated.
+The solution is global, or it is not at all.